 Set fair expectations

 Employees are people, with all their strengths and weaknesses, families, health, and will to have a work-life balance.
 An unforgiving and relentless approach toward the timesheet is counterproductive.
 If there is a more human approach toward the employee and the overall feeling of security, employees wouldn’t be so eager to buddy punch.
-It is much different to cheat an unforgiving tyrant or a nice guy who works like a boss.
+It is much different from cheating an unforgiving tyrant or a nice guy who works like a boss.
+In other words, employees engage in buddy punching less often when they feel respected and safe.

 Enhance accountability by delivering tech tools